kalpanaswce/AgriWaM/README.md

-# CropWat
+# AgriWaM

-CropWat is a Flutter application designed to help users analyze crop water requirements based on climate, soil, crop, and scheduling data.
+AgriWaM is an application designed to help users analyze crop water requirements based on climate, soil, crop, and scheduling data.
 The app provides a step-by-step interface for inputting relevant data and generates a summary to assist in agricultural planning.

 ## Features